raymond1/simple-parser-generator/README.md

 let parser = Generator.setGrammar(s)
 parser.parse(s)

-# Details on the different file formats

-Documentation on the various file formats is available in the documentation folder.

 # Status

 The Simple Generator Generator is currently in its second generation and is undergoing testing and bug fixes.

 ## Demo programs

 Demo programs are available in the documentation/demos folder.
-As long as you can get the demos folder served and the files are served with the correct MIME types, then the demos should work in theory.
+The demos will probably work if you can serve the demos folder with the correct MIME types.

 The nodejs_installation demos should work on NodeJS.